Download as PDF

 The Baruch MPA is fully accredited by the National Association of Schools of Public Affairs and Administration (NASPAA).
 Baruch's Marxe School of Public and International Affairs is the only nonprivate school of public affairs in New York City.

 All students in the MPA program complete eight required courses and are required to earn a minimum grade point average of 3.0.
 This ensures that all students achieve a basic understanding of fundamental public administration principles and practices together with a foundation in communication skills, economic analysis, and statistical analysis.
-In addition to the required courses, students complete five elective courses chosen in consultation with a faculty advisor.
+In addition to the required courses, students complete five elective courses chosen in consultation with their advisor.
 Students without prior professional experience will also complete an internship in a public, nonprofit, or private-sector organization.
 In their final semester, all students take the Capstone Seminar, which emphasizes the application of students knowledge and skills to specific professional situations.

 Selection of a specialization is not required.
 Students who choose not to take a specialization must structure their 15 elective credits in consultation with an advisor.